Developing Fair, Transparent and Sound Business and Anti-Corruption

 Acquisition of patent rights in new business fields

 To achieve our long-term vision, the Group is focusing on the provision of koto (solutions and services) in addition to the provision of mono (products).
 To achieve this, we have started measures to identify patents related to such provision of koto (solutions and services) at an early stage.
 These activities will lead to the development of patent assets that will be necessary not only for conducting business independently, but also collaborating with other companies.
+Twelve percent of the patent applications filed by GS Yuasa in FY2023 related to koto-zukuri (service creation) business.
+This fiscal year, we plan to raise this figure to 16%.

 Image of the Group’s intellectual property activities